HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 ## Umbasir

-Umbasir are organic, shifting Gates trembling at the edge of visibility.
-Their surface is unstable, resembling fabric woven from shadow, subtly moving even when the surrounding air remains still.
-They cannot be seen until activated — yet their presence is sensed long before approach.
+The Umbasir are organic, shifting Gates that tremble at the edge of visibility.
+Their surface is unstable, resembling fabric woven from shadows, subtly moving even when the surrounding air is perfectly still.
+They cannot be seen until the moment of activation — yet their presence is felt long before one draws near.

 _“You never see them arrive.
 But you always know when they are near.”_

-Umbasir are Gates wrapped in changing shadows — a vessel between light and emptiness.
-Their presence is a whisper, a flicker at the edge of sight.
-No one knows where they came from, only where they appear again.
+The Umbasir are wrapped in changing shadows — vessels between light and emptiness.
+They appear as a whisper, a flicker at the edge of sight.
+No one knows where they come from, only where they manifest again.

-Umbasir are tied to the displaced, the forgotten, and the drained away.
-They emerge within Worlds where memory has already begun to fracture, where the Traveler themselves becomes uncertain of their own form.
+These Gates are tied to the displaced, the forgotten, and those whose essence has begun to drain away.
+They emerge in Worlds where memory itself has started to fracture.
+In places where the connection to the Essence grows thin, the Umbasir become the last guides through the cracks of oblivion.

 ![Umbasir](Umbassir.png)